-Automation is extremely useful and convenient, but it doesn’t mean you get to neglect the content your tweeting.
-You should frequently glance at your Buffer account to make sure the scheduled content is worth tweeting.
-And, as was emphasized at the beginning of the post, automation is a reason to get even more engaged with your followers, because now you have a lot more time to do so.
+Automating Twitter is extremely useful and convenient, but it doesn’t mean you get to neglect the content your tweeting.
+You should frequently glance at your Buffer account to make sure the scheduled content is worth tweeting, add relevant hashtags, and mention the blog your posts are coming from.

-Your Thoughts on Automation
+Your Thoughts on Automation?

-If you know someone who has time management problems with social media, be a good friend and share this post with them.
+If you know someone who has time management problems with social media, be a good friend and share this post with them!